istio/istio.io/content/docs/concepts/network/index.md

     caption="Configurable traffic rules for traffic with and without a matched cookie"
     >}}

-If you are working with a Kubernetes-based mesh, use virtual services to manage the traffic to your namespaces.
-The following example shows the `my-namespace` virtual service.
-It configures traffic routes for the two services behind the `my-namespace.svc.cluster.local` Kubernetes namespace:
+You configure virtual services to manage the traffic to your Kubernetes namespaces.
+The following example shows the `my-namespace` virtual service to configure traffic routes for the two services in the `my-namespace.svc.cluster.local` Kubernetes namespace:

 {{< text yaml >}}